-Heart attack or myocardial infarction (MI) is a life-threatening medical emergency due to a sudden obstruction of the blood supply to the heart muscle.
-Heart attack is usually caused by a blockage of coronary artery by a blood clot on background of coronary artery disease.
+A heart attack or myocardial infarction (MI) is a life-threatening medical emergency with a sudden obstruction of the blood supply to the heart muscle.
+Heart attack is usually caused by a ruptured atherosclerotic plaque with an ensuing blood clot on the background of coronary artery disease.

-Heart attack is an emergency requiring a prompt treatment.
-If there is any suspicion on heart attack, call immediately ambulance.
-If available and the affected person is not allergic, it is advisable to chew a tablet of Aspirin, ideally in the strength of 300 mg.
+A heart attack is an emergency requiring prompt treatment.
+If there is any suspicion of a heart attack, call an ambulance immediately.
+If available and the affected person is not allergic, it is advisable to chew a tablet of Aspirin.

-The definitive treatment aims to remove the blockage in coronary arteries, restore the blood supply to the heart muscle and minimize the risk of recurrence.
-Patients with heart attack need a combination of medicines to achieve this, usually involving of aspirin, clopidogrel or ticagrelor, blood-thinning injection, beta-blocker and statin.
+The definitive treatment aims to restore blood supply to the heart muscle and minimize the risk of recurrence.
+Patients with heart attack need a combination of medicines to achieve this, usually consisting of antiplatelets (aspirin, clopidogrel, prasugrel or ticagrelor), anticoagulation, beta-blocker and statin.

-According to ECG (electrocardiogram), heart attacks are classified as STEMI or NSTEMI.
-Patients with ST elevation myocardial infarction, STEMI are normally treated by immediate coronary angioplasty (primary PCI, PPCI) which is a catheter procedure in which the blocked coronary artery is opened and usually secured with a stent, small metallic mesh.
-Patients with NSTEMI, non-ST elevation myocardial infarction are usually first stabilized with medication and coronary angiogram with subsequent angioplasty or less often bypass surgery follow after several days.
+According to ECG (electrocardiogram), heart attacks are classified as STEMI (ST-elevation MI) or NSTEMI (non-ST elevation MI).
+Patients with STEMI are normally treated with immediate coronary angioplasty (primary PCI, PPCI), a catheter procedure in which the blocked coronary artery is opened and usually secured with a stent, a small metallic mesh.
+Patients with NSTEMI are usually first stabilized with medication, and coronary angiogram with subsequent angioplasty or less often bypass surgery (CABG) follows several days.

-Coronary artery disease (CAD) is the main cause of acute coronary syndrome, an umbrella term including heart attacks of STEMI and NSTEMI type and unstable angina.
-In CAD, coronary arteries that supply blood to heart become narrow due to atherosclerotic plaques.
-The plaques may rupture and become focus of sudden blood clot formation.
-The blood clot triggered by plaque rupture can complete block artery and cut off blood supply to a part of heart muscle which leads to myocardial necrosis (irreversible damage to the heart muscle tissue) and scar.
+Coronary artery disease (CAD) is the main cause of the acute coronary syndrome, an umbrella term including heart attacks of STEMI and NSTEMI type and unstable angina.
+In CAD, coronary arteries that supply blood to the heart become narrow due to atherosclerotic plaques.
+The plaques may rupture and become the focus of sudden blood clot formation.
+The blood clot triggered by plaque rupture can completely block an artery and cut off blood supply to a part of the heart muscle, which leads to myocardial necrosis (irreversible damage to the heart muscle tissue) and scar.

-These complications are the leading cause of death and appear usually in the first hours and days after heart attack.
-Monitoring, prevention and prompt treatment of heart attack complications is one of the main tasks of coronary care unit (CCU).
-In some cases, sudden death may occur before patient reaches the hospital.
+These complications are the leading cause of death and usually appear in the first hours and days after the heart attack.
+Monitoring, prevention and prompt treatment of heart attack complications are among the main tasks of coronary care units (CCU).
+In some cases, sudden death may occur before the patient reaches the hospital.

-The duration and degree of recovery from heart attack is directly proportional to the amount of damage occurred to the heart muscle.
-Some people may recover within two weeks to join routine activities while others may need several months to fully recover.
-The aim of recovery is to:
+The duration and degree of recovery from a heart attack are directly proportional to the amount of damage to the heart muscle.
+Some people may recover within two weeks enough to join routine activities, while others may need several months to get back to normal.
+The aim of rehabilitation following a heart attack is to:

 - Implement lifestyle changes and healthy habits, learn to control risk factors

-- Adjust and optimize medication to reduce risk of further heart attack
+- Adjust and optimize medication to reduce the risk of another attack

 - Restore physical fitness with cardiac rehabilitation and exercise

-- Type and severity of heart attack – amount of damage to the heart muscle
+- Type and severity of heart attack – the amount of damage to the heart muscle

-- Age – as you would expect, advanced age carries less favourable prognosis
+- Age – as you would expect, advanced age and frailty carry a less favourable prognosis